Nalpeiron/samples-cpp-sdk/README.MacOS.md

 ### 1. Clone or Extract the Code

 Clone or extract the project source code to your local development directory.
+Note that the SDK headers and sources reside inside the `SDK/src` directory of the unpacked archive.

 ### 2. Configure and Build with CMake
    Use the following commands to configure and build the project: